& ΠΕΡΙΦΕΡΕΙΑΚΗΣ ΑΝΑΠΤΥΞΗΣ

 ELECTIVE COURSES (EL) One (1) course to be chosen - TEACHING UNITS (HOURS): 4

-800144 - Erasmus+ Contemporary issues in urban geography and urban economics
+800144 - Erasmus+ Contemporary issues in urban geography & urban economics

 800040 - Regional Economic Analysis